Haris Laitinen

 Haris Antti Laitinen Donoukarás (born 5 December 1984) is a Swedish former footballer who played as a midfielder.

+Early life

+Laitinen was born in Skarpnäck, Sweden, to a Finnish mother and Greek father.

 Career

 He signed for Assyriska Föreningen after leaving Hammarby IF in December 2009.

 He went to Hammarby from Hammarby Talang FF for the 2004 season.

 After the 2006 season with IFK Norrköping on loan, he returned to Hammarby.